cheminfo/roc-eln-docker/README.md

 ## Edit `docker-compose.yml`

-- Bind local port to the application
+* Bind local port to the application
-- Set CouchDB admin credentials (three places)
+* Set CouchDB admin credentials (three places)
-- Set CouchDB data directory and create corresponding host directory
+* Set CouchDB data directory and create corresponding host directory
-- Set rest-on-couch home directory (two places) and create corresponding host directory
+* Set rest-on-couch home directory (two places) and create corresponding host directory
-- Change REST_ON_COUCH_SESSION_KEY name with `openssl rand -hex 16` (or generate a random string)
+* Change REST_ON_COUCH_SESSION_KEY name with `openssl rand -hex 16` (or generate a random string)
-- Optional: set a custom `flavor-config.json`
+* Optional: edit `flavor-builder-config.json` to configure home page

 ## Configure rest-on-couch

 ### General config

-- Copy and modify [`roc-config.js`](./roc-config.js) in $REST_ON_COUCH_HOME_DIR/config.js
+* Edit $REST_ON_COUCH_HOME_DIR/config.js

 Take care of the final name !!!
-Not having any configuration file may yield to unexptected results, mainly at the level of domain associated with cookies.
+Not having any configuration file may yield to unexpected results, mainly at the level of domain associated with cookies.

 ### Visualizer